Eudes Assis

-Eudes Assis (from Boiçucanga, São Sebastião, São Paulo, Brazil) known as Chef Eudes, is a chef known in the Brazil for using ingredients of "caiçara" culture.
+Eudes Assis (from Boiçucanga, São Sebastião, São Paulo, Brazil) known mostly as Chef Eudes, is a chef known in Brazil for using ingredients of "caiçara" culture.

 Early life

 Assis had many siblings.
 His mother taught him about the preparation of fish and instilled a lover for "caiçara" cuisine.
 At 13 he started as a dishwasher at a restaurant in Camburi.